You want to go trekking in Nepal but are trying to find out how much it will all cost? You'll find your answers here.

 The biggest problem with hiring your own independent guide is that they may not be qualified or they may have "issues".
 Since March 2023 all trekking guides must be registered with a trekking agency.
 Again ask for references (including their trekking license) and be aware of tell tale signs like alcohol consumption or other narcotic problems.
 Other issues here are for solo trekkers especially solo female trekkers in Nepal as you'll likely have no other contact person to liaise with other than "that" guide.
 This is a great opportunity to read about how to hire a trekking guide in Nepal.

-- Prices range from USD$18-25 per person with bargaining (this includes their accommodation, meals, but you'll usually have to pay for their transport)
+- Prices range from USD$22-25 per person with bargaining (this includes their accommodation, meals, but you'll usually have to pay for their transport)

-- Price usually includes the guide-porter carrying up to 10kg
+- Price usually includes the porter-guide carrying up to 10kg

-- Prices for guide-porter only include: the guide-porter
+- Prices for porter-guide only include: the porter-guide

 Like all the independent options you'll need to do everything else yourself.
-However, if you hire a guide-porter from a local trekking company they will probably arrange the permits for you.
+However, if you hire a porter-guide from a local trekking company they will probably arrange the permits for you.

-Newly qualified guides (guide-porters) can be quite young and there have been issues of trekkers feeling like the guide-porter was not responsible enough.
+Newly qualified guides (porter-guides) can be quite young and there have been issues of trekkers feeling like the porter-guide was not responsible enough.
 Other issues can range from aggressive talk or behavior, drinking/smoking, being lazy etc.

-A guide-porter is not a full substitute for an experienced guide - you get what you pay for in this scenario with some roll of the dice.
+A porter-guide is not a full substitute for an experienced guide - you get what you pay for in this scenario with some roll of the dice.